1995 Constitution of Ethiopia: Article 39

-It deals with the rights of the nations, nationalities, and peoples of Ethiopia, including the provision that "Every Nation, Nationality and People in Ethiopia has an unconditional right to self-determination, including the right to secession".
+Article 39 of the constitution deals with the rights of the nations, nationalities, and peoples of Ethiopia, including the provision that "Every Nation, Nationality and People in Ethiopia has an unconditional right to self-determination, including the right to secession".

 The flag

-Article 3(1) says "The Ethiopian flag shall consist of green at the top, yellow in the middle and red at the bottom, and shall have a national emblem at the center".
-Accordingly, the Flag and Emblem Proclamation No. 16/1996, Proclamation No. 48/1996 (Amendment) and Flag Proclamation No. 654/2009 enacted.
-Opponent of Article 3 defined different logo of the flag and subsequent laws by rejecting it.
+Article 3(1) says "The Ethiopian flag shall consist of green at the top, yellow in the middle and red at the bottom, and shall have a national emblem at the centre".
+Accordingly, the Flag and Emblem Proclamation No. 16/1996, Proclamation No. 48/1996 (Amendment) and Flag Proclamation No. 654/2009 were enacted.

+Opponents of Article 3 expressed their opposition by developing a different flag and subsequent laws in an act of rejection.
 The Ethiopian government also failed to enforce its own constitutional laws in this regard.

-Article 3(3) authorized over the members of Federation to use their respective flags and emblems, which was opposed by pro-unitary groups.
-Few individuals opened debates through media about the flag and emblems of Ethiopia and gave guidance for the government.
+Article 3(3) authorised the members of the Federation to use their respective flags and emblems, which was opposed by pro-unitary groups.
+A few individuals opened debates through the media about the flag and emblems of Ethiopia and gave guidance to the government.

-Article 1
+Article 47

-Article 47 of the constitution lists the members states of the Federal Democratic Republic of Ethiopia and enshrines the right of Nations, Nationalities and Peoples to establish their own States.
-Opponents objected about the Article come from Article 39, which stated that States should be divided into geographical lines (river, lakes etc) or economic class (pastoralists, farmers etc) rather than ethnolinguistic implications.
-Some Ethiopian government officials confused the argument; for example Prime Minister Abiy Ahmed conflated the term "boundary" and "border".
+Article 47 of the constitution lists the member states of the Federal Democratic Republic of Ethiopia and enshrines the right of Nations, Nationalities and Peoples to establish their own States.

+Opponents objected to Article 47 due to Article 39, which stated that States should be divided along geographical lines (rivers, lakes, etc.) or economic class (pastoralists, farmers, etc.) rather than ethnolinguistic divisions.
+There is some level of confusion within the government on this argument; for example, Prime Minister Abiy Ahmed conflated the terms "boundary" and "border".

 Other articles

 Article 40(3): "land is a common property of the Nations, Nationalities and Peoples of Ethiopia and shall not be subject to sale or to other means of exchange".

-Article 45: "the Federal Democratic Republic of Ethiopia shall have a parliamentarian form of government”.
-Some want presidential form of government."
+Article 45: "The Federal Democratic Republic of Ethiopia shall have a parliamentarian form of government”.

 Article 5: "all Ethiopian languages shall enjoy equal state recognition.
 2. Amharic shall be the working language of the Federal Government”.
-Some want this to be changed and say “Amharic is the official language of Ethiopia."

 Article 49: "the special interest of the State of Oromia in Addis Ababa."